 The Best Spots – Feel Helsinki

 There’s no better way to feel Helsinki than being in it and traveling around like a local.
 Public transportation allows you to see people from all walks of life and you see the diversity very clearly at the Central Railway Station.
 The good thing about the transportation in Helsinki is that they can be accessed with the same Travel Card or Helsinki Card.
+The travel card is also good for the public Suomenlinna ferry which gets you to Soumenlinna fortress.
 There are four main options and they are rail, metro, bus and tram.
 The rail gets you to and fro the airport, basically to outer Helsinki and beyond.
 Metro and buses function similarly and have different routes so it depends on where you want to go.
 Taking the tram is a good way to experience the heart of Helsinki because they have specific routes which run through the city and it’s a fun way to see the sights.
+The Journey Planner is a good way to find out how to travel from point A to point B in Helsinki.

 Another fantastic way to travel will be to cycle!
 Firstly you save time walking to the transportation stop or station, the waiting time and then walking time again to your destination after alighting.
 On a bike, you get to experience the great vibes on the streets, people-watch and be a part of the happenings – stuff that you may not get to see whilst you are underground on the metro.
 It gets you to your destination faster, especially if you are moving around the city center.
 Furthermore, there are bike lanes on most roads to ease your route accessibility.
 You can choose to rent a bicycle or join one of the bike-sharing schemes available around the city.
 We are blessed with the pretty Pelago Bikes provided by MyHelsinkiResidence and we took full advantage of it!